How to Become Chief Marketing Officer (CMO): A Complete Guide

-The CMO guides the marketing strategy and creation within a company.
+The CMO leads an organization’s marketing department, establish marketing strategies, and track successes and failings.
 As a CMO, it is your job to understand the customer and oversee the implementation of the marketing strategy.
 Marketers, content creators, writers, photographers, web developers, and videographers may all answer to the CMO.

 A CMO may also be titled Marketing Director or Global Marketing Officer, depending on the company.
 On average, chief executives make $184,460, according to the U.S. Bureau of Labor Statistics (BLS).
 Marketing managers make an average of $149,000 in the US.
 According to Payscale, the Chief Marketing Officer makes an average of $174,360 per year.

 What are the key responsibilities of the CMO?